ksatyasairam/CapitalMarkets/StockMarketsBasicsBySatya.md

 - **Face Value**: Face Value refers to the nominal or original value assigned to a financial instrument by its issuer.
 It is the value stated on the instrument itself, such as a bond, stock, or insurance policy.The face value is the initial value of a share, often set at a low amount (e.g., ₹10 per share).
 It is primarily used for accounting purposes and does not reflect the market price.
 FV can be as 5 or 2 or 1Rs.<Br>

 - **Dividend**: A dividend is a portion of a company's earnings distributed to its shareholders as a reward for their investment.
-Dividends are typically paid out in cash or additional shares and are decided by the company's board of directors.Calculation is w.r.t face value of the share.(Ex: 500% dividend on a face value of 10rs means 500%*10rs= 50Rs is the dividend) <Br>
+Dividends are typically paid out in cash or additional shares and are decided by the company's board of directors.Calculation is w.r.t face value of the share.(Ex: 500% dividend on a face value of 10rs means 500%*10rs= 50Rs is the dividend).
-   - **Cash Dividend**: Paid directly to shareholders in cash.
+   - **_Cash Dividend_**: Paid directly to shareholders in cash.
-   - **Stock Dividend**: Issued as additional shares instead of cash.
+   - **_Stock Dividend_**: Issued as additional shares instead of cash.
-   - **Final Dividend**: Dividend given at the end of financial year(FY).
-Genarally declared after the fiscal year's accounts      are finalized
+   - **_Final Dividend_**: Dividend given at the end of financial year(FY).
+Genarally declared after the fiscal year's
+       accounts are finalized
-   - **Interim Dividend**: Given in middle or any time of the FY.
+   - **_Interim Dividend_**: Given in middle or any time of the FY.
 Genarally declared before the fiscal year's end.
-   - **Special Dividend**: A one-time payment due to extraordinary profits.
+   - **_Special Dividend_**: A one-time payment due to extraordinary profits.
 Given at any time of the FY.
 This is usally higher then the normal Final or interim dividend.

 - **Dividend Yield**: Represents the annual dividend as a percentage of the stock's current price, helping investors assess the income potential of their investments.Formula for calculation of Dividend yield is (Dividend/CMP)*100.

 - **Ex-Dividend Date**: The date by which investors must own the stock to be eligible for the dividend.

-- Split:
-- Bonus:
-- Buy Back:
+- **Split**: A stock split is a corporate action where a company increases the number of its outstanding shares by reducing the face value of each share.
+This makes the stock more affordable for investors while keeping the company's overall market capitalization unchanged.
+   - **_Forward Stock Split_**: The company increases the number of shares, reducing the price per share.
+Common ratios include 2:1, 3:1, or 5:1.
+       - **Example**: If you own 100 shares priced at ₹1,000 each, a 2:1 split will give you 200 shares priced at ₹500 each.
+   - **_Reverse Stock Split_**: The company reduces the number of shares, increasing the price per share.
+Common ratios include 1:2, 1:3, or 1:5.
+      - **Example**: If you own 100 shares priced at ₹100 each, a 1:2 reverse split will give you 50 shares priced at ₹200            each.

+- **Bonus**: A bonus issue is when a company distributes additional shares to its existing shareholders at no extra cost, typically funded from its reserves.
+This increases the number of outstanding shares but does not change the company's market capitalization.

+- **Buy Back**: A buyback, also known as a share repurchase, is when a company buys its own shares from the market.
+This reduces the number of outstanding shares, often increasing the value of the remaining shares and improving financial ratios like Earnings Per Share (EPS).
+Buy back methods below.
+   - **_Open Market_**: Shares are repurchased directly from the stock market at prevailing prices.
+   - **_Tender Offer_**: The company offers to buy shares at a premium price within a specific timeframe.
+   - **_Dutch Auction_**: Shareholders bid the price at which they are willing to sell, and the company selects the lowest bids.

-- Announcement Date: The day were the Split/Devidend/Bonus is announced by a company
+- **Announcement Date**: The day were the Split/Dividend/Bonus is announced by a company.

-- Record Date: The day at which stocks should be present in your Demat account.
+- **Record Date**: The Record Date is the cutoff date set by a company to determine which shareholders are eligible to receive dividends, bonus shares, stock splits, or other corporate benefits.
+If an investor owns shares on this date, they qualify for the announced corporate action.The day by which stocks should be present in your Demat account for corporate action eligibility.

+- **Ex-Dividend/Bonus**: The Ex-Dividend/Bonus date is the cutoff point for investors to qualify for a company's upcoming dividend payment.
+If you purchase shares on or after this date, you will not receive the dividend/bonus.
+To be eligible, you must buy the stock before the Ex-Dividend/Bonus date.

+- **EX-Split Date:** The Ex-Split Date is the date when a stock starts trading at its adjusted price after a stock split.
+Investors who buy shares on or after this date will not receive the split-adjusted shares; only those who owned the stock before this date are eligible.

+- **Record Date vs. Ex-Split Date**: The record date determines which shareholders qualify for the split, while the ex-split date is when the price adjustment takes effect.

+- **Pay Out Date**: The Payout Date in financial markets refers to the date when funds or securities are transferred to investors after a trade settlement or corporate action.
+    - **_Stock Market Settlement_**: After a trade is executed, the payout date is when buyers receive shares and sellers receive funds.
+In India, this typically follows a T+1 settlement cycle.
+    - **_Dividend Payments_**: The date when eligible shareholders receive their dividend payments.
-- Ex-Dividend/Bonus/Split Date: The date
+    - **_Bond Interest Payments_**: The scheduled date when bondholders receive interest payouts.
-- Pay Out Date:

 - Market Cap: CMP * No.Of Shares.
 - Share Cap: Face value * No.Of Shares.